iherard/Michael-s-Auto-Testing/README.md

-# Michael-s-Auto-Testing
+# Michael's Auto-Testing
-This github repository contains the automation testing of the website Michael's.
+This GitHub repository contains the automation testing of the website Michael's.
 This uses TestNG, Selenium Webdriver, Chrome, Maven, and Java.